BobDotCom/BobDotBot/README.md

 #### Contributions
 While I (BobDotCom) did write, and take credit for the majority of this code, I would like to thank all of the contributors to this project.
 They are listed on the main GitHub page.
 #### Licensed Material
 The RTFM and Help commands are taken from [RoboDanny](https://github.com/Rapptz/robodanny), with some modifications to better fit my purposes.
 Please note that while RoboDanny switched to an mpl-2.0 license on Oct.
-6, 2020, I started using this code before that date.
+6, 2020, I started using this code before that date, meaning the code used is under an mit license.
 The correct credit is given in each file where the code occurs.

 ### top.gg
 [![Discord Bots](https://top.gg/api/widget/746045299125911562.svg)](https://top.gg/bot/746045299125911562)